w3c/wot-thing-description-toolchain-tmp/README.md

 ```

 ## Usage
-See the list of all WOTIS commands:
+See the list of all WoTIS commands:
 ```bash
 wotis --help
 ```